fenomas/param-enveloper/README.md

 `npm i -D webpack webpack-cli webpack-dev-server` or similar.

-Currently this lib doesn't do any heavy error checking - doing unexpected things (e.g. starting an envelope in the past before `audioCtx.currentTime`) may throw errors or have undefined behavior.
+Currently this lib doesn't do any heavy error checking - doing unexpected things (e.g. scheduling events in the past) might throw errors or have undefined behavior.

 ----